Pixate/RubyMotion-PixateFreestyle/README.md

 ## SASS

 Pixate gem supports [Sass](http://sass-lang.com/) to generate the stylesheet.
-Create the `sass` directory and `default.scss` with the `rake pixate:init` command.
-Then, `rake pixate:sass` command generates the stylesheet from `default.scss`.
+Create the `sass` directory and `default.scss` with the `rake pixatefreestyle:init` command.
+Then, `rake pixatefreestyle:sass` command generates the stylesheet from `default.scss`.

 You could specify the Sass output style through `style` environment variable.
 For example,
 ```
-$ rake pixate:sass style=compressed
+$ rake pixatefreestyle:sass style=compressed
 ```

 You could use `nested`, `expanded`, `compact` and `compressed` as output style.

 ## REPL

-Pixate gem provides "style" method in REPL.
+Pixate Freestyle gem provides a "style" method in REPL.
 You could change the stylesheet at the moment in REPL.
 For example,
 ```
 (main)> style "button { color : blue; }"
 (main)> style "button { background-color: red; border-radius: 20pt; }"